mleverance/sc_shell_lessons/02-navigating-files-directories.md

 **Note that we've provided the path to a directory that is contained inside another directory inside our current directory.**
 We can provide arbitrarily long file paths to arbitrarily deep files and folders on our system, as long as they are accurate.

-If we want to work with files and folders inside `data-shell`, however, and we don't want to type `Desktop/data-shell` every time, it would be better if **we changed our current working directory to `data-shell`, which is precisely what the `cd` command does.**
+If we want to work with files and folders inside `data-shell`, however, and we don't want to type `Desktop/data-shell` every time, it would be better if **we changed our current working directory to `data-shell`.
+The command to change locations is `cd` followed by a directory name to change our working directory. `cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.**

 ```sh
 cd Desktop